-Paleo vs. Keto Diet: Understanding the Basics
+Paleo vs. Keto Diets Explained

 Low-carb diets come in many different forms, with different rules to follow.
 All offer a variety of similar benefits: weight loss, blood sugar stabilization, mood regulation, and even a decreased risk of cancer and cognitive decline.

-The ketogenic diet and the Paleo diet are among the most popular low-carb plans in practice today.
+The ketogenic diet and the Paleo diet are among the most popular low-carb meal plans in practice today.
 They both focus on clean eating and reducing your intake of carbohydrates; however, they arrive at this approach for different reasons.

 While the effects of these diets can look very similar, the practice of each is different.
 When it comes to choosing Paleo vs. keto, there is a lot to consider.
 One may be a better fit for your lifestyle, your preferences, and your goals.
 Let's dive into the key differences between the two diets and what you should consider when choosing one over the other.